cur33/PointsBot/README.md

 * Should the reply comment always tag them, even if it's not their first point?
 * When a user levels up, should the reply comment also mention that they have been awarded a new flair?
+* Should the comment contain a notice that the post was made by a bot, similar to the notice on posts by automod?

 ## License